enowars/enowars7-service-phreaking/README.md

 An attacker must create a "fake" gNB to connect UE (running over TCP) and the core (running over SCTP) with the NGAP protocol.

+The gRPC server on the UE service is simulating OS location API.
+It is used for the putflag to store a location.

 ### 5G registration call flow (NGAP protocol)

 ![5G registration](registration.png)